 Experience with building envelope, plaza, and/or parking rehabilitation.

-Additional Salary Information: Hoffmann Architects provides competitive pay and a generous benefits package, including medical and dental coverage; disability and life insurance; a 401(k) Plan with company match; and a Profit Sharing Plan.
+Additional Salary Information: Hoffmann Architects provides competitive pay and a generous benefits package, including medical and dental insurance; disability and life insurance; a 401(k) Plan with company match; and a Profit Sharing Plan.

 About Hoffmann Architects, Inc.